brianknab/brianknab.github.io/_posts/2018-04-26-simple-linear-regression-ii.md

 But typically, we do not think of our data as fixed.
 Instead, we see each data point as a realization from a chance process -- a realization from a joint probability distribution, $$P(x, y)$$, governing $$x$$ and $$y$$.
 (We might, for example, think of $$x$$ as weight, and $$y$$ as height, and then imagine selecting someone at random. $$P(x,y)$$ would then describe the probability of selecting a person of weight $$x$$ and height $$y$$.)

-And if we do see our data as the realizations of a chance process, then we might wonder: if we had seen _alternative_ realizations from $$P(x,y)$$, how would we expect our quadratic-loss-minimizing line to have differed?
+And if we do see our data as realizations from a chance process, then we might wonder: if we had seen _alternative_ realizations from $$P(x,y)$$, how would we expect our quadratic-loss-minimizing line to have differed?
 The below picture, for example, shows two 100 data point samples from the same underlying distribution on $$x$$ and $$y$$, along with the quadratic-loss-minimizing lines for each:

 ![TwoSamplesWithLine]({{"/images/two_samp_lines.png"}})